rawCode4U/Chatbot-for-Covid-19-Communicatiion-Crisis/README.md

 ### Thank you!
   Hope this Chat bot helps you to clear you most of the quries regarding  covid 19.
-  Go and explore Chatbot find your answer[Covid Chatbot](https:bit.ly/Covid-19bot)
+  Go and explore Chatbot find your answer [Covid Chatbot](https:bit.ly/Covid-19bot)